Crisdj123/cs-portfolio/snake-game/README.md

             pygame.quit()
             sys.exit(0)

-    # Control the movement of the green square at intervals determined by the speed
+    # Cristian: Control the movement of the green square at intervals determined by the speed
     if counter % (speed + 1) == 0:
         # Cristian: Move each piece of snake (Allows fluid movement)
         for i in range(len(snakeRects) - 1, 0, -1):